What is a divorce action, and how does it begin?

-The legal term for divorce in the State of Connecticut is “dissolution of marriage.”
-A complaint for the dissolution of marriage commences a divorce proceeding when it is filed in the appropriate court.
+The legal term for divorce in Connecticut is “dissolution of marriage.”
+A complaint for the dissolution of marriage commences a divorce proceeding when filed in the appropriate court.
 A complaint need not allege fault on the part of either spouse.
-“No-fault” grounds for legally dissolving a marriage exist when (i) the marriage has broken down irretrievably; or (ii) the spouses have continuously lived apart for at least the 18 months immediately preceding the date of filing because they are incompatible, and there is no reasonable prospect that they will reconcile.
+“No-fault” grounds for legally dissolving a marriage exist when (i) the marriage has broken down irretrievably, or (ii) the spouses have continuously lived apart for at least the 18 months immediately preceding the date of filing because they are incompatible, and there is no reasonable prospect that they will reconcile.
 If fault is alleged and proven, marital fault may play a role in the court’s financial award.
 The fault-based grounds for divorce include:

 - Fraudulent contract